 Anticipation, Composure, Concentration and Decisions also affect how well a decision is made whether to rush out.

-- Tendency To Punch - How likely a goalkeeper is to choose to punch when dealing with an aerial ball that is potentially catchable.
+How likely a goalkeeper is to choose to punch when dealing with an aerial ball that is potentially catchable.

 Anticipation, Composure, Concentration and Decisions also affect how well a decision is made whether to punch or catch.

 Higher Tendency To Punch can cause a goalkeeper to put more pressure on your defence by not catching the ball.
 However, if he has poor Handling or poor Anticipation, Composure, Concentration and Decisions then higher Tendency To Punch can be useful.
 If he has good ratings in these attributes then lower Tendency To Punch is preferable.

 How accurately a goalkeeper can throw the ball to teammates.

 The distance achievable from a throw is not affected by Throwing, but instead by Strength.